Code-Institute-Submissions/aliclarke206-Milestone3_Hike_reviews/README.md

 As a user of this application:

-* I would like one place to track and store daily tasks.
+* I would like to search for local hikes.
-* An ability to view sub categories and broken down tasks within these categories.
-* Ability to add and remove tasks.
-* Ability to check off when complete.
+* Read reviews and recommendations from other users.
+* See the location of the hikes.
-* Monitoring of the progression of completed tasks.
+* See the difficulty of the hikes
-* Simplifies big tasks into smaller actions that compound over time.
-* Creates a visual cue with a progression bar that encourages you to act.
-* Satisfying to record progress and check off tasks throughout the day.
+* Find information about the distance and amenities such as parking.
+* I would like to be able to leave reviews and add my own recommendations.
+* Be able to contact someone about any issues with any of the content or the hikes.
 * Easy to use on desktop and mobile.
 * Simple design with no complicated format.

 ### Scope
 The specifications and requirements for the site to adhere to the user stories include:
-* A form to easily create new task categories
+* A search bar to easily find the hike you're looking for
-* A form to easily add new tasks to associated category
+* A form to easily add new hikes
-* A checkbox to check and uncheck completed tasks
-* A button to clear completed tasks
-* A button to clear a category
-* A responsive counter to display tasks remaining
+* A contact page for the user to reach out to the site creator.
+* Links to social media accounts for more content.
-* A progress bar to display progression of tasks completed
+* A link to google maps with the location of the hike
+* A single page with the break down of the key features of the hike such as difficulty and duration.
+* A log in and out function so users have their own page of reviews that they have left.

 ### Structure